Visit Iceland in June: Things to do, Average Weather and the Midnight sun!

 Text by: Egill Fannar Halldórsson

-First things first, to make this post easier for you to navigate – These are the highlight contents that I’ll go on and tell you more about in this blog:
+First things first, to make this post easier for you to navigate – These are the highlight contents that I’ll tell you more about in this blog:

 - Weather in Iceland in June – And can you spot any Northern Lights?